nikku/merge-me/README.md

 ## Merge Rules

-In the absence of [branch protection rules](https://help.github.com/articles/about-protected-branches/) the app ensures a pull request meets the following conditions before merging:
+Without [branch protection](https://help.github.com/articles/about-protected-branches/), the app ensures a pull request meets the following conditions before merging:

 * At least one status check exists
 * All status checks are `completed`